EnSec4Git/udpovdns/README.md

 udpovdns
 ========

-A simple UDP over DNS implementation, containing a server and a client
+A simple UDP over DNS implementation, containing a sample server and client.

 Requirements
 ========